OpenJobDescription/openjd-specifications/rfcs/0001-task-chunking.md

 + 3. *range* — The list of values that the parameter takes on to define Tasks of the Step.
 + 4. *chunks* — Specifies how to form sets of values into chunks.
 +     1. *defaultTaskCount* — How many tasks to combine into a single chunk by default.
++        1. Minimum value: 1
-+     2. *targetRuntimeSeconds* — If provided, the number of seconds to aim for when forming chunks.
++     2. *targetRuntimeSeconds* — If provided and its value is greater than 0, the number of seconds
-+         A scheduler can ignore this, or dynamically adjust the chunk task count to be closer
++         to aim for when forming chunks.
+A scheduler can ignore this, or dynamically adjust
-+         to this value once some chunks have completed.
++         the chunk task count to be closer to this value once some chunks have completed.
++         1. Minimum value: 0
 +     3. *rangeConstraint* — If CONTIGUOUS, a chunk must always be a contiguous range
 +         of integers with two integers separated by "-" like a single "5-5" or interval "1-10".
 +         If NONCONTIGUOUS, a chunk can be an arbitrary set of integers following the